-This is a premium WP plugin that provides plenty of great features right out of the box, including:
+This is a premium plugin that offers many great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

-- Display options for your testimonials in a widget or as sliders, slideshows, grid layout, list layout, etc. using a shortcode
+- Options to display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customized font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of the testimonial, display testimonials in a speech bubble, customized font and background colors, font types and more.